| | | | | | | |

 • Chickpea flour and corn starch are both used to bind the kofta together so they don’t fall apart while frying.
 The chickpea flour also lends gorgeous nutty notes to the kofta.

-• Ground spices add seasoning to the kofta, resulting in each bite being filled with flavor.
+• Ground spices add seasoning to the kofta, resulting in each bite being filled with flavour.

-• Tomatoes contribute vibrant color, tanginess, and subtle sweetness to the dish, and help to make the curry thick.
+• Tomatoes contribute vibrant colour, tanginess, and subtle sweetness to the dish, and help to make the curry thick.

 • Onions bring an intense sweetness to the vegan lauki kofta curry as the paste cooks and caramelizes.